gin-gonic/gin/README.md

 	// Authorization group
 	// authorized := r.Group("/", AuthRequired())
-	// exactly the same than:
+	// exactly the same as:
 	authorized := r.Group("/")
 	// per group middleware! in this case we use the custom created
 	// AuthRequired() middleware just in the "authorized" group.